yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 A query with a high ratio but low execution count is often irrelevant.
 Conversely, a moderate ratio applied to a high-frequency query can represent a severe regression.

-This is why the default analysis workflow prioritizes **ImpactScore over ratios**, and why filtering thresholds are designed to reduce noise rather than hide risk.
+This is why the default analysis workflow prioritizes ImpactScore over ratios, and why filtering thresholds are designed to reduce noise rather than hide risk.

 ## Result Sets Overview